A Theory of Ecosystem Change

 Prerequisite 1: A disruptive actor coalition willing to absorb transition costs

 Systems do not change because change is desirable.
 They change because a coalition of actors with sufficient combined influence decides that the costs of maintaining the status quo exceed the costs of transition - and acts on that decision even when transition involves absorbing short-term losses.
+The substantive treatment of which structural interests benefit from the current capital architecture and which interests are harmed by it sits in The Political Economy of Capital Allocation, anchored in Acemoglu-Robinson on extractive institutions, Whitfield-Therkildsen-Buur-Kjær on the politics of African industrial policy, and Mkandawire on African developmental states.

 In East Africa, the actors with the greatest potential to form such a coalition are those whose long-term interests are most clearly harmed by the current equilibrium: domestic institutional investors who cannot find investable ventures because the ecosystem cannot produce them at scale; governments whose employment and tax revenue targets cannot be met by programme-rich but capability-thin ecosystems; and the growing cohort of experienced second- and third-time founders who understand, from direct experience, what structural change would actually require.